 This module examines the relevant approaches of leadership in healthcare environments and will support students to develop effective leadership traits and attributes.
 They will reflect on themselves as a leader and apply learning to their own context of leadership development and capacity.

 Delivery

-Delivery of most modules will be 1 day per week for 8/9 weeks per 20 credit module, at our Hope Park campus and will comprise (per week): lectures, tutorials, practical workshops and elearning.
+Delivery will be 1 day per week for 8 weeks at our Hope Park campus and will comprise (per week): lectures, tutorials, practical workshops and elearning.